 Some Kind Of Mininova by Textile Audio

+Sleeve Notes, January 2010: What’s in a name?
 In attempting to find answer that question, and thus establish a title for this very project, there was a solitary guiding idea – that the artists shared a deep common bond, beyond just an experimental approach to music making.
 In their own unique ways, we believe that each artist on New Weird Australia shares a disdain for any cabals of musical ‘authority’, an irreverence to established industry etiquette, a rejection of art neutered for acceptability, and ultimately a dismissal of ‘rules of behaviour’ in contemporary music practice.
 Their music exists in an

 Some Kind Of Mininova by Textile Audio is licensed under a Attribution-NonCommercial-NoDerivatives (aka Music Sharing) 3.0 International License.